 What does it mean to be a refugee?

-2. He used his influence and money to help other refugees
+2. He used his influence to help other refugees

 Since there were no programs or aid agencies to ensure the safety of fellow refugees, Einstein took matters into his own hands.
 He and his wife made visa applications for other German Jews and personally vouched for refugees fleeing Nazi rule.